quixio/quix-streams/README.md

 ...                  ...      ...      ...      ...      ...      ...      ...
 ```

-Time series data is often plotted on a graph with the x-axis representing the time at which the data was collected and the y-axis representing the value of the data point.
+Time-series data is often plotted on a graph with the x-axis representing the time at which the data was collected and the y-axis representing the value of the data point.

 ![Telemetry](./images/telemetry.png)

 ### High-frequency data

-High frequency data is a type of <b>time series data</b> that is collected at a very high rate, often at intervals of less than a second.
-Because high frequency data is collected at such a high rate, it can be difficult to analyze and visualize using traditional methods.
-As a result, specialized techniques and tools are often used to process and analyze high frequency data.
+High-frequency data is a type of <b>time-series data</b> that is collected at a very high rate, often at intervals of less than a second.
+Because high-frequency data is collected at such a high rate, it can be difficult to analyze and visualize using traditional methods.
+As a result, specialized techniques and tools are often used to process and analyze high-frequency data.

-Quix streams is a library specialized in processing <b>high-frequency data</b> although it can be used to process and analyze any kind of time-series or non-timeseries data.
+Quix streams is a library specialized in processing <b>high-frequency data</b>, although it can be used to process and analyze any kind of time-series or non-timeseries data.

 ## Getting Started 🏄

 ### Installing the library

 You can <b>install</b> the library using the package manager for Python Packages:

 ```shell